-- 9. Determine whether the debt collector communicates with the consumer without obtaining prior consent directly from the consumer or the express permission of a court of competent jurisdiction in any of the following situations.
-(15 U.S.C.
-1692c).
-For purposes of this step only, "consumer" is defined to include the borrower's spouse, parent (if the borrower is a minor), guardian, executor or administrator.
-(15 U.S.C.
-1692c(d)). - a.
-Determine whether the debt collector communicates with any consumer at an unusual time or place or at a time or place that is known or should be known to be inconvenient.
+- 12. Determine whether the debt collector communicates with the consumer without obtaining prior consent directly from the consumer or the express permission of a court of competent jurisdiction in any of the following situations.
+(15 USC 1692c) [12 CFR 1006.6(b)(4)].
+For purposes of steps 13 and 14, "consumer" is defined to include the borrower's spouse, parent (if the borrower is a minor), guardian, executor, successor in interest, or administrator.
+(15 USC 1692c(d)) [12 CFR 1006.6(a)]. - a.
+Determine whether the debt collector communicates or attempts to communicate with any consumer at an unusual time or place or at a time or place that the debt collector knows or should know is inconvenient.
+A debt collector knows or should know that a time or place is inconvenient for a consumer if the consumer uses the word "inconvenient" or if the facts and circumstances indicate that a time or place is inconvenient for the consumer even if the consumer does not specifically state to the debt collector that a time or place is "inconvenient" (Comment 6(b)(1)-1).
 Absent information to the contrary, debt collectors are to assume that calls between 9:00 p.m. and 8:00 a.m. in the consumer's local time are inconvenient.
-(15 U.S.C.
-1692c(a)(1)). - b.
+(15 USC 1692c(a)(1)) [12 CFR 1006.6(b)(1)(i)]. - b.
 Determine whether the debt collector communicates with any consumer at work if the debt collector knows or has reason to know that the consumer's employer prohibits the consumer from receiving communications of that nature.
-(15 U.S.C.
-1692c(a)(3)). - c.
+(15 USC 1692c(a)(3)) [12 CFR 1006.6(b)(3)]. - c.
 Determine whether the debt collector has engaged in any communications with any consumer after learning that the consumer was represented by an attorney with respect to the debt.
-If so, determine whether the contact was permissible because:
+If so, determine whether the contact was permissible because: - i.

-- i.
 The debt collector did not know the attorney's name and address and could not readily ascertain that information; - ii.
-The attorney had failed to respond within a reasonable period of time to a communication from the debt collector; or - iii.
+The attorney had failed to respond within a reasonable period of time to a communication from the debt collector [12 CFR 1006.6(b)(2)(i)]; or - iii.
 The attorney had consented to the debt collector's direct communication with the consumer.
-(15 U.S.C.
-1692c(a)(2)).
+(15 USC 1692c(a)(2)) [12 CFR 1006.6(b)(2)(ii)].